myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-11-07T06:27:53.036Z
 >
 > I hope this setup improves your Bluesky experience! 👍 Also note that this setting works only in deck.blue!

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-11-07T06:21:03.345Z
->
-> Sure :)

-You can select the mute word menu from the settings icon to the right of the column title, as shown in the following image!

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-11-07T06:12:25.590Z
->
-> Not officially supported, but deck.blue allows you to mute posts with certain words

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-11-07T01:56:22.193Z
->
-> #Federation is coming

----
 <!-- MY-BSKY_TIMELINE:END -->